MicrosoftDocs/sdk-api/sdk-api-src/content/memoryapi/nf-memoryapi-virtualalloc2.md

 The pointer that specifies a desired starting address for the region of pages that you want to allocate.

-If you are reserving memory, the function rounds this address down to the nearest multiple of the allocation
+ If an explicit base address is specified, then it must be a multiple of the system allocation granularity.
-       granularity.

-If you are committing memory that is already reserved, the function rounds this address down to the nearest
-       page boundary.
 To determine the size of a page and the allocation granularity on the host computer, use the
        <a href="https://msdn.microsoft.com/f6d745af-729a-494e-90b4-19fe7d97c7af">GetSystemInfo</a> function.

 If <i>BaseAddress</i> is <b>NULL</b>, the function determines where to